flexera-public/policy_engine_training/10_debugging/README.md

 ## Step 3: Fixing Runtime Errors

 Now that we've fixed all the syntax errors, let's run the policy template.
-Be sure to replace "your_credential_identifier" in the below command with the ID of the credential you created during the setup process.
+Be sure to replace "your_credential_identifier" in the below command with the ID of the credential you created during the setup process, both in this lesson and in future lessons.

 ```bash
 fpt run list_policy_templates_broken.pt --credentials="auth_flexera=your_credential_identifier"